hca-admin/hcawebsite/_posts/2020-09-15-effective-small-business-growth-strategies.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Planning ahead is a key to successful growth.
-Spend time
-updating your business plan to reflect your current situation and your future goals.
+<p>Planning ahead is the key to successful growth.
+Spend time updating your business plan to reflect your current situation and your future goals.
 An out-of-date business plan or lack of precision can make it difficult to know which direction to turn.
-Update your plan with clear goals, recent research and other features to assist you in weighing your options carefully.</p>
+Update your plan with clear goals, recent research, and other features to assist you in weighing your options carefully.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->